ITEmily/azure-storage-account/README.md

 <img src="https://i.imgur.com/Y2sacJG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 7: Find the "Container +" option at the top of the Container page and click it to name and create a new container.
+Step 7: Find the "+ Container" option at the top of the Container page and click it to name and create a new container.
 (Containers are like folders that hold your uploaded documents.)
 </p>
 <br />
 <br />